 Each fall, Wellesley College hosts the Ann S. Batchelder Golf Invitational at the par-72, 5,860-yard Nehoiden Golf Club.
+The 2019 tournament is scheduled to take place on Saturday and Sunday, September 14-15.

 Ann S. Batchelder